Skip to main content

 What Microsoft gives you

-These are documented capabilities from Microsoft Learn references as of May 2026.
+These are documented capabilities from Microsoft Learn references checked August 7, 2026.

 Abstract control plane image showing one governance surface managing many agent nodes.